AFLplusplus/AFLplusplus/docs/docs2.md

 So we agreed on - after discussion with the Google GSoD team - that she continues the project after the GSoD completion deadline as best as she can.

-Originally the project should have been ended begin of October, but now - at mid of November, we are at about 65% completion, with a completion hopefully in January or February next year.
+End of November she took one week off from work and fully dedicated her time for the documenation which brought the project a big step forward.

-The most important parts of the documentation have been restructured and rewritten (the user how-to parts) with some smaller todos left, the in-depth documentation on the inner workings as well as the workflow diagrams are still to be done.
+Originally the project should have been ended begin of October, but now - at nearing the end of November, we are at about 85% completion, with the end being expected around mid of December.

 ## Metrics